lovell/sharp/docs/install.md

 The `npm install --unsafe-perm` flag must be used when installing as `root` or a `sudo` user.

+The `npm install --ignore-scripts=false` flag must be used when `npm` has been configured to ignore installation scripts.

 Check the output of running `npm install --verbose sharp` for useful error messages.

 ## Custom libvips